katevision/KateS/_portfolio/portfolio-2.md

 ### 2.A.
 Stakeholder Request — Sales Department

-**Business Questions**
+**Business Question**

+#### 2.A.1.
 Which product categories generate the highest revenue?
-Which products contribute most to sales performance?
+How has category performance changed over time?
 How do revenue, order volume, and Average Order Value change over time?

 **Analysis Approach**